DepoXy/tig-newtons/README.md

   [https://github.com/DepoXy/gvim-open-kindness#🐬](https://github.com/DepoXy/gvim-open-kindness#🐬)

-- The `gvim-open-kindness` adds a few niceties, such as fronting GVim after opening the file.
+- The `gvim-open-kindness` command adds a few niceties, such as fronting the Neovim, Neovide, or GVim window after opening the file (for macOS and X Windows; Wayland support coming).

-  - If `gvim-open-kindness` is not installed, you will have to to manually switch to the GVim app if the opened file is sent to an existing GVim instance.
+- If `gvim-open-kindness` is not installed, the command will fallback to looking for a GVim instance.
+Then you would have to manually switch to GVim if the opened file is sent to a running instance.

-Whether or not you install `gvim-open-kindness`, you can use the `GVIM_OPEN_SERVERNAME` environ to set the GVim `--servername`, e.g.,
+- Whether or not you install `gvim-open-kindness`, you can use the `GVIM_OPEN_SERVERNAME` environ to set the GVim `--servername`, e.g.,:

-    GVIM_OPEN_SERVERNAME="my-gvim-server" tig
+    GVIM_OPEN_SERVERNAME="my-gvim-server" mropen

+  (But if you enjoy using Neovim or Neovide, consider installing `gvim-open-kindness` for a Neovim-friendly `v` command.)

 ## Troubleshooting "loose objects"